Ezra Taft Benson: Early life

 Born on a farm in Whitney, Idaho, Benson was the oldest of eleven children.
 He was the great-grandson of Ezra T. Benson, who was appointed by Brigham Young to be a member of the Quorum of the Twelve Apostles in 1846.
 When he was 12 years old, his father was called as a missionary to the midwestern United States, leaving his expectant mother alone with seven children.
 Benson took much of the responsibility for running the family farm and in the words of his sister, "He took the place of father for nearly two years."
 Benson began his academic career at the Oneida Stake Academy in Preston, Idaho and graduated in 1918.
 He then attended Utah State Agricultural College (USAC, modern Utah State University), where he first met his future wife, Flora Smith Amussen.
 Benson alternated quarters at USAC and worked on the family farm.

 Benson served an LDS Church mission in Britain from 1921 to 1923.
-It was while serving as a missionary, particularly an experience in Sheffield, that caused Benson to realize how central the Book of Mormon was to the message of the church and in converting people to it.
+It was while serving as a missionary, particularly an experience in Sheffield, that Benson came to realize how central the Book of Mormon was to the message of the church and in converting people to it.
 Due to local antagonism and threats of violence, LDS Church leaders sent apostle David O. McKay to personally oversee the mission.
 McKay was impressed with Benson and appointed him as president of the Newcastle Conference.